Our Work

 Summary

-The Assistance in Building Afghanistan by Developing Enterprises Program strengthened private businesses to grow the economy and create jobs.
-ABADE, which means “to develop” in Dari, partnered with Afghan-owned small and medium enterprises (SMEs) to invest in upgrading their equipment or adopting new technologies to modernize or expand production.
-These investment partnerships leverages almost $300 million in private investment.
+The Assistance in Building Afghanistan by Developing Enterprises Program (ABADE) strengthened private businesses to grow the economy and create jobs.
+ABADE, which means “to develop” in Dari, partnered with Afghan-owned small and medium enterprises to invest in upgrading their equipment or adopting new technologies to modernize or expand production.
+These investment partnerships leveraged almost $300 million in private investment.

 Results